hellange/weatherNG/README.md

 # weatherNG

-Starting point for a 7" LCD wifi enabled weather station.
+Starting point for a 800x480 7" LCD wifi enabled weather station.

 Currently only adding relevant library and stuff to code cloned from https://github.com/hellange/esp8266/tree/master/VM810C_gameduino_minimized

+Code is currently also tested on a 5" LCD, ref https://weatherhelge.wordpress.com/2018/02/06/5-800x480-capacitive-touch-lcd-with-built-in-ft811-graphics-controller/